 In your East Nashville explorations, make sure to plan a stop to Holland House Bar & Refuge.
 It has an easygoing atmosphere, a thoughtful farm-to-table menu and a creative catalog of artisanal cocktails served up by expert bartenders.
 Located behind the Holland House is the new Pharmacy Burger Parlor and Beer Garden, a popular restaurant that serves house-made sodas and shakes, gourmet and unique hamburgers and brats, as well as a nice selection of high-end beers.
-Rumours East offers a unique atmosphere for those traveling to Music City.
-With an eclectic, predominately farm to table menu including a variety of tantalizing items from Halibut to Steak, everyone will be able to find something to please their palate.
+Rumours East offers an eclectic, predominately farm to table menu including a variety of tantalizing items from Halibut to Steak.
 The backyard area is one of the best you will find in Nashville; your own little oasis in the heart of East Nashville.

 Nashville’s first vegetarian restaurant, The Wild Cow, serves vegetarian and vegan fare in a fun, casual atmosphere.
 All food is purchased in its whole form, and they also make their own sauces, dressings, soup stocks, etc.

 Pop into another vintage store, HumanKind Made: Locally Made Goods, and find vintage and modern apparel in a quirky atmosphere for men and women.
 Every corner is filled with great finds and many locally, hand-made items.
-Finish up your day by driving to Fanny’s House of Music and search through their great selection of new, used, and vintage merchandise (clothing and instruments) – all in a comfortable and easy environment.
+Old Made Good (OMG) is a little bit of everything: vintage goods, clothing and accessories, handmade, local art, one-of-a-kind finds, re-purposed and rescued furniture abound in OMG.
+Finish up your day by driving to Fanny’s House of Music and search through their great selection of new, used and vintage merchandise (clothing and instruments) – all in a comfortable and easy environment.